Search for a timber, Application or Project

 October 15th, 2019

-Victorian Ash Vs Tasmanian Oak
+Hardwood comparison: Victorian Ash vs Tasmanian Oak

 Victorian Ash and Tasmanian Oak timber come from two near-identical eucalypt species: Eucalyptus Delegatensis and Eucalyptus Regnans.
 While there are some minor differences between the two types of hardwood timber that are listed below, there are a remarkable number of similarities, which is why they are often used interchangeably.